fastrgv/Asud/README.md

 * Input puzzle handling is primitive.
 * Keyboard user interface is somewhat spartan.

+## Minimally Documented Features

+* predefined overlays:
+	keys kp_<1..9>:  display geometric overlays
+	of red/green areas with equal number-sets
+	that are rarely helpful, but suggestive
+	of many other geometric approaches.
+	[kp_1-key helps with "~/extreme/setWheel"]

+* manual overlay definition/display:
+	O-key : define blue rows 1..9 + 0 +define red cols 1..9 + 0
+	o-key : toggle overlay display, minus intersection

+* highlight interesting or exceptional cells with pink border:
+	Pick a cell, then use [equal]-key;
+	Upper-case [equal]-key ([plus]-key) DEselects all pink cells.

+* string81 is an commandline utility that converts a string of 81 characters into a normally-formatted sudoku input file.
+Usage: string81 < infile > outfile
+	The windows version (wstring81.exe) is untested.

 ## Summary:
 My original intent in writing this app was merely to avoid the optical drudgery of discovering unique singles or hidden triples/quads.

-But since then it has evolved to help me tackle ever more formidable puzzles, Lately I have tried to make the simpler puzzles more fun, too.
+My viewpoint differs from many real experts because, often, what they consider fun, I consider tedium, particularly in having to memorize an endless list of abstruse techniques and patterns.

+More recently however, Set Equivalence Theory techniques have reignited my excitement.

 ----------------------------------------------